 “The collection of pus grows and stretches the skin through the lining of the anus.
 Thus a connection is formed between the skin and anus.
 Surgery to drain away the pus may also leave a small channel behind.
 This is known as an anal fistula, and it may cause bleeding and discharge when passing motion, and can be painful.”

 Most anal fistulas develop as a result of anal abscesses.
-Anal fistulas are formed as reaction to an anal gland that has a pus-filled infection (anal abscesses).
+Anal fistulas are formed as a reaction to an anal gland with a pus-filled infection (anal abscesses).
 They can occur if the abscess does not heal properly after the pus has drained away on its own.

-A small number of fistulas are less frequently caused by other conditions such as Crohn’s disease, sexually transmitted diseases, tuberculosis, diverticulitis, cancer or a surgery near the anus.
+A small number of fistulas may be caused by other conditions such as Crohn’s disease, sexually transmitted diseases, tuberculosis, diverticulitis, cancer, or surgery near the anus.
 These affect your lower digestive tract or anal area and increases your risk of anal fistula.

-The end of the fistula may be visible as a hole in the skin around near anus, though it may be difficult for you to see it yourself.
+The end of the fistula may be visible as a hole in the skin around the anus, though it may be difficult for you to see it yourself.